 “I would like to see paramedics focus on getting patients into the hospital as fast as possible and the ED doctors focus on getting patients to the cath lab quickly,” says Richard Heuser, M.D., chief of cardiology, St. Luke’s Medical Center and Phoenix Heart Center in Phoenix.
 “Classic ST-elevation on ECG is the diagnostic marker of STEMI.
 With NSTEMI, diagnosis is a little more challenging.
 ECG, patient history of presentation, ongoing pain, or unstable vital signs will indicate which patients need to go to the cath lab.”

 Even an ECG may not be as valuable as hospitals think.
 “The ECG represents an instantaneous moment in time; therefore, a single ECG may not accurately represent the entire picture,” says Felix Lee, M.D., medical director of the cardiac cath lab at HCA’s Good Samaritan Hospital in San Jose, California.
-Lee also serves as cardiovascular service line medical director for HealthTrust and physician lead for HealthTrust’s recent Collaborative Summit on Managing AMI Patients.
+Lee also serves as cardiovascular service line physician advisor for HealthTrust and physician lead for HealthTrust’s recent Collaborative Summit on Managing AMI Patients.

 For NSTEMI, troponin is the biomarker of choice when the ECG doesn’t tell the whole story.
 The goal is to get the results of these tests and get the patient to the cath lab as swiftly as possible for diagnostic coronary angiography, percutaneous coronary intervention (PCI) or other therapy to follow.